INL/BlackLab/PLAN.md

 The current major task is to enable BlackLab to integrate with Solr.
 The goal is to utilize Solr's distributed indexing and search capabilities with BlackLab.

-Integrating with Solr will involve the following steps:
+Integrating with Solr will involve the following steps.

-These tasks will not necessarily be discretely executed in this order, but some tasks might overlap (e.g. we might tackle group hits standalone, then distributed, then do the other operations).

 ## Useful independent tasks: